 Low key colours - Khaki, Green, Black, Blue, White etc. and definitely no loud colours, i.e. fluoro pink

-We also recommend Australian made products more than any other occasion.
+We also recommend Australian made products more than any other occasion, buying local and supporting Aussie and Kiwi creators is vital for important national events.
 Some products which have been traditionally associated with Anzac day and have been used as fundraisers include:

-Did you also know that the term Anzac is a protected word which is prohibited for commercial use unless written approval is awarded by the Minister of Veteran Affairs.
-It is, of course, allowed for a certain type of cookie (the iconic Anzac Biscuit).
+Did you also know that the term ANZAC is a protected word which is prohibited for commercial use unless written approval is awarded by the Minister of Veteran Affairs.
+It is, of course, allowed for a certain type of bikkie (the iconic Anzac Biscuit) but you cannot label just any old product as being "ANZAC" merchandise.
 Approvals have been few and far between and in our opinion rightly so to protect the integrity of this day.